-These beginner guitar lessons are designed to get you started with the basics.
+These online beginner guitar lessons are designed to get you started with the basics.
 On this page, you'll find ten subjects each containing mini lessons, so you have a step by step process on how to learn the guitar.
 Every lesson includes a video and guitar tab that you can play along with so your timing can improve from the very start.
 Go ahead, jump in and have fun!

 Welcome to the Tunefox Beginner Lessons for Guitar!
 Here you’ll find all you need to get started on your instrument, from tuning and learning how to read tab to playing your first song.
 Our hope is...

 Tuning your Guitar and How to Read Tab

 Welcome to the first Tunefox guitar lesson where you'll learn how to tune your guitar using an electronic tuner!

 Tab is one of the most popular learning tools available.
 Tunefox features tabs for all of it's songs, licks, and lessons so to prepare you for the rest of the site, let's talk about how to read tab.

 Right Hand Position and How to Hold a Flatpick

 This lesson will teach you how to position your guitar so your right arm and hand will be in the correct position for strumming and flat picking.

 In this lesson, you'll learn about different types of flatpicks and how to hold one.